 Any requests or arrangements where parents/carers wish to use their services outside of the workplace e.g. babysitting, tutoring

-Any planned social contact with pupils or parents/carers with senior colleagues, e.g. when it is part of a reward scheme.
+Always approve any planned social contact with pupils or parents/carers with senior colleagues, e.g. when it is part of a reward scheme.

 If a parent/carer seeks to establish social contact, or if this occurs coincidentally, the adult should exercise their professional judgment and should ensure that all communications are transparent and open to scrutiny.

 Some employees may, as part of their professional role, be required to support a parent or carer.
 If that person comes to depend upon the employee or seeks support outside of their professional role this should be discussed with senior management and where necessary referrals made to the appropriate support agency.